mia-jinns/jinns/doc/source/index.rst

 Changelog:

+* v0.5.0:

+    - SPINNs are now implemented in `jinns` in many common use cases!
+They have been proposed in *Separable Physics-Informed Neural Networks*, Cho et al., 2023.

+    - New convention to handle vectorial solutions: now, when we are working with PDEs, neural networks encoding solution of one dimension must have a trailing (1,) in its shape.
+Same thing for the returned value of dynamic losses: one must have a trailing (1,)

+    - Diverse code improvements

 * v0.4.2:

     - Critical bug correction concerning the manipulation of the optimizer's `opt_state` which caused weird failures in the optimization process